yanmenxue/Summary/Monta_Carlo.md

 so in ppo or grpo, we use data from old policy to optimize new policy, and we need the item $\frac{p_{new}(x)}{p{old}(x)}$

 # PPO算法
-## What is the target for training?
+## 1.What is the target for training?

 We need a target value $V_{\text{target}}(s_t)$ to train our network against.
 The best target we can use is the actual return we experienced from state $s_t$, which we can compute from the trajectory: